MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.MachineLearning/v0.9.2.1/Get-AzureRmMlWebServiceKeys.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmMlWebServiceKeys** cmdlet gets the web service keys for an azure_2 Machine Learning web service runtime APIs.
+The **Get-AzureRmMlWebServiceKeys** cmdlet gets the web service keys for an Azure Machine Learning web service runtime APIs.

 To determine the resource group name of an existing web service, run the Get-AzureRmMlWebService cmdlet to display the web services in your subscription.
 Locate the web service, and then look at its web service ID.